porras/tkn2/README.md

 ### Keys

-These are the keys you can use to navigate the presentation:
+These are the keys you can use to navigate the deck:

 * Down, Right, Enter, Space, Page Down, N: next slide
 * Up, Left, Backspace, Page Up, P: previous slide